 Let’s take a step back from the individual ports and get a quick understanding of what makes these ports so busy.

-• Global trade position: For one thing, the US has a lot of influence over global trade due to the it’s power and wealth.
-The region, as a whole, makes a large amount of transactions through imports and exports each year – no wonder there are so many busy ports here!
+- Global trade position: For one thing, the US has a lot of influence over global trade due to its power and wealth.
+The region, as a whole, makes a large amount of transactions through imports and exports each year; no wonder there are so many busy ports here!

 How do the largest ports in the US impact leasing charges?